 It’s Bondi baby.
 Sometimes having teenagers is fun.
 Nothing could be more true than a holiday in Bondi with them.
 There is something for everyone in Bondi.
-We stayed for one week in January at the Adina apartments in Hall Street Bondi.
+We stayed at the Adina apartments in Hall Street Bondi.
 Great accommodation for a family as we had two adjoining rooms and there is a pool.

 A quick five-minute walk to the beach and surrounded by great bars, cafes and junk food.
 Yep that’s correct…I said junk food.
 You cannot help but notice how the culture in Bondi is polarised.
 There is a proliferation of junk food places along Campbell Parade directly opposite the beach.
 Here you will find back packers and gorgeous bronzed kids.
 The smell of hot chips and salty sea air is omnipresent.

 Walking away from the beach into the side streets and laneways there are many great places to eat.
 Menus laden with organic produce, activated almonds, chia and edible flowers; one of my personal favourites.
 Who knew some flowers could taste spicy when they look so pretty; alas I digress.
 There are also some great little spots to have an aperitif.
 Aperol and Campari are on high rotation in summer.
 I love them both for their pretty colour but Campari is my favourite for its bitterness.
 Such a refreshing drink on a hot evening.